 The statistics include the legally enforceable penal sanctions registered during the year.
 The statistics include information about type of sanction, sentencing, judicial authority and type of offence, in addition to the sanctioned person’s age, sex and place of residence.

-Sanctions refers here only to ticket fines (including on the spot fine), prosecution conditionally dropped or a court sentence on fine, community sentence, juvenile sanction, prison, special sanctions, loss of right, and sentence delay.
+Sanctions refers here only to ticket fines (including on the spot fine), transfers to mediation service, waivers of prosecution or a court sentence on fine, community sentence, juvenile sanction, prison, special sanctions, loss of right, deferment of sentencing or waiver of sentencing.

 Sanctioned person: Each individual physical person registered with at least one sanction during the statistical year.
 Persons with more than one sanction during a year thus appear only once, represented by the sanction for the most serious offence (see “principal offence” below).
 Enterprises, organizations, public agencies, and other legal persons are not included.

-Sentencing: Days for conditional and unconditional prison and NOK for fines.
+Sentencing: Days for subsidiary, conditional and unconditional prison, NOK for fines, and hours for community sentence.

 Classification of offences